azzaka/simplet/README.md

 1. Download the latest release.
 2. Copy all your information from the index.php file to a file elsewhere.
 3. Completely remove all the files from your current installation, but leave the database untouched.
 5. Edit the config.php file and insert the variables from your old index.php file.
-You will need to add some new things as there are new variables.
+Add new variables where appropriate.
 6. Upload everything (except posts.sql) to your webserver.
 7. Profit.